dav1d-c/github-webhook-example/README.md

 ### Error Handling

 An astutue observer would notice that this code example has redundant error handling.
 The errors are handled in both the callback to handle the event, and also in a more generic error handler callback which is also registered.
-Both are technically not required, but I had used both during the testing phase of my development to ensure that I was not missing any errors, which would then be unhandled as a result.
+Both are technically not required, but I had been using both during the testing phase of my development to ensure that I was not missing any errors, which would then be unhandled as a result.

 ## Other/Future Considerations